Life As a Metal and Plastic Lathe and Turning Machine Tool Setter, Operator, or Tender

 Featured schools near , edit

-Qualities of a Lathe & Turning Machine Tool Operator
+What Skills Do You Need to Work as a Lathe & Turning Machine Tool Operator?

-When polled, Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders say the following skills are most frequently used in their jobs:
+These are the skills Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.